 On the way to the Caribbean coast, we stopped by the famous Arenal Volcano.
 We had booked the hotel with the best view during our adventure trip.

-Arenal Volcano stands out from all other 120 volcanoes in Costa-Rica.
+Arenal Volcano stands out from all the other 120 volcanoes in Costa-Rica.
 It has the “typical” shape of the volcano.
-This is the shape that we all have got used to seeing on postcards and photos.
+This is the shape that we all have used to seeing on postcards and photos.

 The windows of our hotel room faced the top of this great mount.
 The Arenal Volcano is still active.
 At times it erupts the view from the window should be terrific.
 Yet, we were not that lucky.
 The volcano is asleep already for several years.
-Besides, during our stay, the clouds did not reveal the very top of the mountain.
+Besides, during our stay, the clouds hid the very top of the mountain.
 Instead, the fantastic view of the Arenal Lake rewarded us a bit.